 12) The megaliths of Zimbabwe.
 Home to supermassive stone structures.
 This site is about 19 miles (30 km) southeast of Masvingo (formerly Fort Victoria).
 The ruins’ central area extends approximately 200 acres (80 hectares), making Great Zimbabwe the largest of more than 150 significant stone ruins scattered across Zimbabwe and Mozambique.

-Sanderson believed that the abnormal activity surrounding these areas might be due to electromagnetic disturbances caused by hot and cold airflow.
+Sanderson believed that these areas’ abnormal activity might be due to electromagnetic disturbances caused by hot and cold airflow.

 As a result, when you connect these points with planetary grid lines (called ley lines), you get a perfect icosahedron.
 This intricate geometric shape cannot be a coincidence.

 Scientists Alexander Goncharov (3), Evgeny Morozov (4), and Mikhail Makarov (5) made an interesting assessment.
-They saw how it is possible to flip the icosahedron (6) inside out into the dodecahedron (7).
+They saw how to flip the icosahedron (6) inside out into the dodecahedron (7).
 Then you can plot these extra points on the grid.
 These align with the original 12 points of the icosahedron on the grid.
-The result is a worldwide grid that plots all significant monolithic structures.
+The result is a worldwide grid that plots several significant monolithic structures and sacred sites.
 Again, this cannot happen by coincidence.

 Many ancient cultures could identify these planetary grid lines.
 Over 4000 sites of historical and spiritual significance are on this grid.
-These sites include the Great Pyramid, Stonehenge, the stone heads at Easter Island, the sun and moon pyramids in Mexico.
+These sites include the Great Pyramid, Stonehenge, the stone heads at Easter Island, and Mexico’s sun and moon pyramids.
 It also links ancient mystical sites, churches, temples, henges, and burial sites.
 They are all built and align with a network of ley lines.

 The Irish called these networks of energy fairy paths, and the Germans called them holy lines.
 Greeks called them the sacred roads of Hermes.
 The Chinese called them dragon currents.